Birds migrate for two main reasons:

 - to find a good place to raise a family.

 With their superb flying ability, speed, hollow bones and excellent navigation skills, birds are properly equipped to travel thousands of miles.

-This is good, as it gives them plenty of options in the search for food.
-Some, like warblers, nightingales and yellow wagtails, spend the spring and summer in the UK to breed and then return to warmer climates in the winter.
+Some birds, such as warblers, nightingales and yellow wagtails, spend spring and summer in the UK so they can breed, and then return to warmer climates for the winter months.